blankdean/blankdean.github.io/index.md

 ---

 ## About
 Hi, I'm Dean 😁.
-I'm a systems software engineer specializing in cloud infrastructure development.
+I'm a systems software engineer specializing in cloud infrastructure automation.
 I also have professional experience in web development.
 Check out my skills below!

 ## Skills